sidhu177/presentation-aws-lambda/PITCHME.md

 +++

 Now for an example on using the lambda console and the levers that we can use to make changes to lambda runtime.
 Below is an example on compute times.
+Lambda will be required to calculate *n* to the power of *m* to the power of *o*

 ```
 def lambda_handler(event,context):